-When eaten with the seeds, which contains a lot of fiber, it very well removes the bad cholesterol in the blood (12).
+When eaten with the seeds, which contain a lot of fiber, it very well removes the bad cholesterol in the blood (12).
 The soluble fibers present in passion fruit slow the gastric emptying of food and prevent sugar spikes (13).

 Therefore, the seeds of passion fruit are very much used and are a common sight these days.
-Whether it’s a smoothie or a passion fruit tea, a passion fruit tart or cheesecake, seeds give a good texture and more nutrition.
+Whether it’s a smoothie or a passion fruit tea, a passion fruit tart, or cheesecake, seeds give a good texture and more nutrition.

 6. Help Regulate Blood Sugar Level and Improves Insulin Sensitivity